Introduction to R Programming Language

-R has a large variety of code that will help you to do mathematical calculations, draw a graph, and do statistical analysis.
+R has a large code that will help you do mathematical calculations, draw a graph, and do statistical analysis.
 These codes are called functions.
-Each function name ends in a pair of brackets and you can also straight away type the name of the function and the name of the object to carry out the operation you need.
+Each function name ends in a pair of brackets, and you can also straight away type the name of the function and the name of the object to carry out the operation you need.

 sqrt (100) 10

 You can also add an object name to perform the calculation

 The value of the object “answer” is taken here for the calculation.

 Vectors, Matrices, and Data Frames

 R is the best solution to handle objects that are the group of numbers or groups of characters.
 Groups of a number that are organized as sequences are called Vectors.
 Groups that are organized as two-dimensional tables are called Matrices.
 Tables that contain a number in some columns and some other data in other columns are called Data Frames.